Microsoft Exchange Backup Using BackupChain

 no hyper-v required

-Proceed to the folder selection screen, accept default settings unless you need to fine-tune you backup, and select the folder containing the Exchange Server mailbox data.
+Proceed to the folder selection screen, accept default settings unless you need to fine-tune your task settings, and select the folder containing the Exchange Server mailbox data.
 The default folder is located here: C:\Program Files\Microsoft\Exchange Server\v14\Mailbox

 select exchange mailbox folder